pretix/pretix-docs/docs/topics/scan.md

 pretixSCAN offers you the option to lock settings behind a PIN.
 This can be useful if you want to prevent the people operating the check-in from changing any of the settings.
-Open pretixSCAN, tap the :btn-icon:material-dots-vertical:: button in the top right corner and then tap :btn:Settings:.
+Open pretixSCAN, tap the :btn-icon:fa3-ellipsis-h:: button in the top right corner and then tap :btn:Settings:.
 Scroll to the "User interface" subheading and tap "PIN protection".
 Then, tap on "Set PIN", enter a PIN, and note the PIN down in a safe place or save it in a password manager.
 As soon as you check the box next to "Enable PIN protection", the settings will be locked by PIN.